Lit In JXN: A Booklover's Itinerary

 At Jackson State University, the Margaret Walker Center is a cultural preservation and resource center for African American history and culture.
 Open to the public, browse influential records like the papers of the late Margaret Walker Alexander; those of the former U.S. Secretary of Education, Roderick Paige; and a large oral history department that includes over 2000 interviews.
 Don't miss the additional exhibits and literacy projects showcasing the Center's collections and history of the university.

 Cross over to Midtown and take a seat at Coffee Prose, where coffee and books collide in a community space perfect for studying and hanging out.
-If comics, graphic novels, and Manga are what you're looking for, Offbeat is Jackson's foremost shop for alternative reads, art, and cultural finds.
+If comics, graphic novels, and Manga are what you're looking for, Offbeat downtown is Jackson's foremost shop for alternative reads, art, and cultural finds.

 Take a walk on Belhaven University's historic campus before hitting up The Shoe Bird Cafe, named after Eudora Welty's only children's book, The Shoe Bird.
 Proudly serving up Jackson's own Northshore Specialty Coffee for as little as $1 per cup, it's a quiet spot to curl up with a book or play a game with a friend from their board game collection.